NetApp/netapp-astra-toolkits/docs/toolkit/optionalargs/README.md

 }
 ```

-Second it can be used to extract certain information, for instance if you wanted to determine the {{protectionState}} of your managed applications:
+Second, it can be used to extract certain information, for instance if you wanted to determine the `protectionState` of your managed applications:

 ```bash
 $ ./toolkit.py -o json list apps | jq '.items[] | {id, name, protectionState}'